luisweir/productivity-tools/README.md

 ```
 Browse to `http://localhost:8080`.

+> **Note:** Source document links at the end of each chat are now served via HTTP from the project directory.
+Ensure your documents are located under the project root so that the generated relative links (served through Gradio's static paths) work correctly in your browser.

 ### 💬 chatpion-cli.py
 **Description:** Boost your productivity with a personal command-line RAG chatbot that retrieves answers from your local data, featuring spinner animation and colored output.
 Automatically converts HTML-formatted responses into plain text for terminal display.
 **Prerequisites:**